JayakumarMalla/application-repo/README.md

 # APPLICATION

-Application is useful for the client
+Application is useful for the client.